ngbites/angularbites.com/src/posts/2021-14-05-webpack-5-angular12.md

 - angular
 ---

-Angular 12 has just been released!
+**Angular 12** has just been released!
 Yay!

-This is a particularly long-awaited release due to the CLI using Webpack 5 by default, which comes with improved performance and tree-shaking.
+This is a particularly long-awaited release due to the CLI using Webpack 5 by default, which comes with improved performance and tree-shaking - or at least that's the promise.

 That means, faster and smaller builds.
 Who doesn't like that?